-6.1.4.2 Local procurement
+8.1.5.2 Local procurement

 The Group has crafted a local procurement policy as part of its green procurement initiatives, pursuant to which precedence is given to local suppliers (in Mainland China and Hong Kong) to reduce distance and fuel consumption during transportation, thereby reducing generation of additional greenhouse gases, provided that they are of the same quality.
-During the Reporting Period, all of the Group's suppliers were located in the local regions.
+During the Reporting Period, all of the Group's suppliers were located in Mainland China and the Hong Kong region.

-6.2.
+8.2.
 Production management

 The Group has been upholding the operating philosophy of "Quality First", and has been committed to providing customers with high quality, professional and excellent products and services.
 Therefore, we are committed to providing customers with quality, healthy and safe products and services in compliance with applicable local and international laws.
 The Group's electronic product manufacturing factory has been accredited with the international management standards of the quality management system (ISO 9001) for many years, which is sufficient to prove the stability and reliability of the Group's production process.
-During the Reporting Period, the Group was not aware of any case involving violation of the laws related to product liability.
+During the Reporting Period, no case involving material violation of the laws related to product liability was identified by the Group.

-6.2.2 Customer services and feedback handling
+8.2.2 Customer services and feedback handling